tux-eithel/gosiege/README.md

 	Values accepted according http://golang.org/pkg/time/#Duration.
 Default is 1s

 -u
-	List of urls (spaced separated) passed via CLI.
+	List of urls (space separated) passed via CLI.
 It can be used along -f option
 ```